Our Community

 Day by day Fozzie Bear made slow improvements, gradually becoming well enough to return home to his family five days later.
 His feeding tube has been removed and he is now able to eat by himself.
 He still has the occasional sickness and discomfort within his tummy, but it has been a remarkable recovery for a remarkable boy!

-Keep an eye out for more about Fozzie’s case from our team.
-And if you want to read more patient stories in the meantime, check out our InstagramFacebook and LinkedIn!
+If you want to read more patient stories in the meantime, check out our InstagramFacebook and LinkedIn!

 Take care,